 Blackburn Inn Facade and Spiral Staircase

 The Blackburn Inn is a historic hotel.
 It was originally built as the main administration building for the Old Western State Hospital in the 19th century.
-It's strategic location was selected due to ease of travel up and down the coast.
+It was strategically located in Staunton because it was easy to travel up and down the coast from here.

 Notable Figures in History

 Thomas Blackburn was chosen to complete the Western State Asylum in 1826.
-He was a man who strived to learned the latest techniques and innovations in building and worked on numerous homes in the area as well.
-Notably, he learned architecture skills as a carpenter helping to construct Thomas Jefferson's University of Virginia, not far away in Charlottesville.
+He strived to learned the latest techniques and innovations in building and worked on numerous homes in the area as well.
+Notably, he learned architecture skills as a carpenter helping to construct Thomas Jefferson’s University of Virginia, not far away in Charlottesville.

 A key matter of importance of the hospital at the time was its care for the mentally ill.
-Dorothea Dix, of whom the famous park with June sunflowers each year in Raleigh, North Carolina is named after, would visit Old Western State Hospital to work closely with its director, Dr. Francis T. Stribling in the 1800s.
-They joined forces to spread education regarding understanding mental health patients and advocated for humane treatment of them.
+Dorothea Dix would visit Old Western State Hospital to work closely with its director, Dr. Francis T. Stribling in the 1800s.
+(The well known park with June sunflowers each year in Raleigh, North Carolina is named after her.)
+They joined forces to spread education about understanding mental health patients.
+They also advocated for humane treatment of them.

 The Hospital Transforms

 The hospital was transformed to a medium-security prison for a short time from 1981 to 2002.
-The city of Staunton took over the property in the early 21st century after it was abandoned.
-It was then purchased by Miller and Associates in 2006.
+After that, the city of Staunton took over the property in the early 21st century after it was abandoned.
+Finally, it was then purchased by Miller and Associates in 2006.
 (They are private developers who specialize in historic preservation and restoration.)
 Plans quickly began to take shape for an upscale community.